 Another issue that can cause low temperatures is a clogged filter.
 When this happens, it prevents enough warm airflow from reaching your home and causes a cold spot where there is no air circulating.

-It could mean the thermostat is set incorrectly, but more likely, it’s the result of a problem with the ductwork or vents in that room.
+We can often attribute inconsistent room temperatures to thermostat issues.
+However, more likely, it’s the result of a problem with the ductwork or vents in that room.
 If there are any air leaks or holes in these systems, they can cause significant thermostat issues.

-If you notice this happening during the wintertime, it’s important to call an expert immediately so they can come out and fix your ductwork as soon as possible.
+Witnessing a sudden drop in room temperatures during winter warrants immediate action.
+Therefore, it’s important to call our team of experts immediately so they can come out and fix your ductwork as soon as possible.

 5. Damaged Heat Pumps Systems or Furnaces